theislab/jump-cpg0016-segmentation/README.md

 ## Segmentation of JUMP cpg0016
-The Carpenter-Singh lab at the Broad institute has recently published the [cpg0016 dataset in which a vast amount of Cell Painting data in response to more than 100k  perturbation was generated](https://github.com/jump-cellpainting/2024_Chandrasekaran_NatureMethods).
-For current and future downstream ML/DL applications, we have segmented the resulting images and are in the process of uploading them to the Broad's infrastrucutre.
+The Carpenter-Singh lab at the Broad Institute has recently published the [cpg0016 dataset in which a vast amount of Cell Painting data in response to more than 100k  perturbation was generated](https://github.com/jump-cellpainting/2024_Chandrasekaran_NatureMethods).
+For current and future downstream ML/DL applications, we have segmented the resulting images and are in the process of uploading them to the Broad's infrastructure.
 This repository holds the pipeline used for the segmentation and makes it available for inspection and reuse.

 ## Table of Contents